 As we lead up to Christmas, we have a very exciting term ahead and a new topic: Scream Machine!

 In English, the children will continue and finish reading, 'The Iron Man' by Ted Hughes.
-Reading this gripping novel is a fantastic way for the children to continue to learn comprehension skills of inference, predicting, explaining and summarising.
+Reading this gripping novel is a fantastic way for the children to continue to learn comprehension skills of understanding vocabulary, inference, predicting, explaining, retrieval and summarising.
 The children will also be exposed to a non-fiction text, 'Broomsticks and Balloons' by Jenny Lachlan and '1000 Questions and Answers'.
-They will also read poetry - 'A Year of Nature Poems' by Joseph Coelho and Kelly Louise Judd and write their own poems.
-The children will learn how to write an explanation text about rollercoasters and even write a persuasive letter to Ms Foster.
-I wonder if they manage to persuade her!
+They will also read poetry - 'A Year of Nature Poems' by Joseph Coelho and Kelly Louise Judd and write their own performance poems.
+The children will learn how to write an explanation text about rollercoasters and write a biography about a famous scientist.

-This term, in maths, the children will learn about statistics, about multiplication and division and all about perimeter and area.
+This term, in maths, the children will continue to learn about multiplication and division and all about perimeter and area.

 In R.E, the overarching questions will be: Why do some people believe God exists and why do some people believe that God exists?
 The children will think about what Jesus' values were and consider how many people believe in God.

-Our PE days are Tuesday (dance) and Thursday (netball and cricket).
+Our PE days are Tuesday (stretch and move) and Thursday (OAA).
 As we are outside, please may all of the children bring warm clothing as we will be out in all weathers!

 Each week we will be asking children to complete a range of pieces of homework which will cover maths, reading, spellings and topic.